CDCgov/ixa/examples/births-deaths/README.md

 # Birth and death processes

 This example describes the process of loading a population, adding new births and deaths.
-It has a simple sir model that represents infections from a constant force of infection that differs by age category (0,2m, 6m, 65y).
+It has a simple disease model that represents infections from a constant force of infection that differs by age category (0,1,65) .

 # Features
   * Adding newborns to the simulation with some default person properties,